I WAS LISTENING to a fitness podcast the other day in which the host argued vociferously against the idea of a low-carbohydrate diet

 I even know one fitness model who once described a cauliflower-based pizza as a cheat/treat meal.

-These trainers also overlook the laser-like focus that having 12-weeks to prepare yourself for the ordeal of posing in a tiny pair of pants while a hyper-critical audience scrutinises literally every fibre of your being for flaws brings you.
-Do we really expect our clients to show a similar sense of dedication when all they care about is not looking fat in next year's holiday snaps?
+Do these trainers really expect their clients to show a similar sense of dedication when all they care about is not looking fat in next year's holiday snaps?

-One reason I like a high protein, moderate fat, low carbohydrate diet where carbohydrates come from cruciferous vegetables such as broccoli, spinach and asparagus and high fibre fruits is that when you tell yourself you’re not having carbohydrates you stop immediately refuse yourself permission for taking them from the unwanted processed, junk food sources.
+One reason I like a high protein, moderate fat, low carbohydrate diet with carbohydrates coming from cruciferous vegetables such as broccoli, spinach and asparagus and is that cutting out carbs immediately closes the door on unwanted processed, junk foods.

 That is unless the carbohydrate sources in question are boiled potatoes and plain boiled rice, then it's just because they taste like shit.